Cross Section of the Track

 In the huts

 The modern, eco-friendly cabins are arranged at each site in a small complex joined by timber decks.
 Sleeping cabins are separate to the communal cabin in which shared kitchens and dining and living areas are located.
 There’s ample room indoors and out to relax.
 The communal huts have pellet-fire heating, basic cooking facilities and ware, running (tank) water, solar-powered lighting, and 5-volt USB charge stations for smartphones and similar portable devices.
-The sleeping quarters – unheated – are divided into 4– and 8-walker rooms.
+The sleeping quarters – unheated and unlit – are divided into 4- and 8-walker rooms.
 You get a bunk bed and a generous-sized (203 x 90cm) mattress.

 You’ll be greeted at each hut site by a Host Ranger, who’ll help settle you in and provide all the information you need, and then some.
 Host Rangers can help you with all manner of things – backpack adjustments, first aid, flora and fauna information… rumour has it they’re even dab hands at repairing shoes.
 If your Host Ranger is doing an introductory talk or leading an exploratory walk, we strongly suggest you join in.